AdrianMedvetchi/TA6/Markdown.md

 * Git branch - to see the branches
 * Git branch _branch name_ - to create a branch
 * Git checkout _branch name_ - to enter a branch

+Lets merge the lists branch with master, the only thing is that the sites and quotes sections are null in the lists branch